taehyunlim/reactnd-myreads/README.md

 ## TL;DR

-To get started developing right away:
+To get the app running right away:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`